There’s been a lot of negativity about the blog community, or at least a lot of us moaning about the negativity and I’m not having it.

 Learning that my content wasn’t up to scratch and that it takes more than a good one-liner to get someone interested in a blog post.
 After joining some more blog communities I got in with lifestyle bloggers and beauty bloggers.

-What I learnt from other types of bloggers in the blog communities
+What you can learn from other types of bloggers in the blog communities

 Even if you’re an established blogger, joining a blog community can give your blog an added boost.We all have our niches and our own skills and that’s a huge lesson I took away from my first 3 years in blogging – I’m still learning now!